gangofnuns/cloudposse-tour/README.md

 # Wrappers, the key to ordered execution

-# Atmos
+# Variant2 - the wrapper library

-# Variant2 and the anatomy of a wrapper
+# The anatomy of a wrapper

+# Atmos - cloudposse's default wrapper

 # How to build a custom wrapper

 # Geodesic - The handy toolbox

-# Building a custom wrapper
+# Putting it all together

+# Other Tools

 # Creating your own package repository